hasura/graphql-engine/docs/CONTRIBUTING.md

 ### Syntax
 - Ensure heading underlines are the same length as the headings.
 Short underlines will throw warnings during builds.
 - Use bold in headings in place of string literals for aesthetics (i.e. ** in place of ``)
 - While adding code blocks ensure the right language type is set.
-Sometimes adding placeholders breaks the language's syntax in which case you'll have to set the language type to `none` to avoid warnings during builds.
+Sometimes adding placeholders breaks the syntax of language in which case you'll have to set the language type to `none` to avoid warnings during builds.

 ### Pre-commit checks
 - Just before committing your changes, delete your local `_build` folder completely and then build docs again.
 Scan